TBerrigan2101/project-one/README.md

 ## 2. Future features

 - In the future an online shopping option would be implemented.
 The online shop would act as means of strictly selling the exclusive Limited Press releases to a wider audience due to their collector appeal.
-By limiting the store to its own releases it would allow the business to have a better sense of its stock situation and would not need to worry about selling other label releases that are easily available elsewhere and could be effected by external factors.
+By limiting the online store to its own releases it would allow the business to have a better sense of its stock situation and would not need to worry about potential issues selling other label releases on their online platform.

 - I would also like to add a social media feed such as Instragram or Twitter that would allow the business to quickly update customers about events or releases in the shop.
 I think that by including this feature it would allow the owners to quickly update customers without the need to go and edit the site for each news item.